austinhawthorne/nile-readiness-test/README.md

 ## Notes

-- The scripts must be run as root (sudo)
+- The script must be run as root (sudo)
-- When you stop the VNC namespace script (Ctrl+C), it will automatically move the interface back to the default namespace and clean up
 - The FRR test script will restore the original state of the interface when it completes or if an error occurs
 - The nrt.py script now provides a comprehensive test summary at the end of execution, after restoring the system state
 - The DHCP testing has been improved to use the dhcppython library instead of scapy for more reliable DHCP relay testing
 - Only tested on Raspberry Pi, should run on any debian based distribution.
-- VNC is only used to make it easier to use a portable device like a Raspberry Pi, without carrying around monitor/keyboard.

 ## Dependencies Details